spebt/pymatana/README.md

 # systemMatrixEval
-The repository contains the codes for evaluate the System Response Matrix directly.
+The repository contains the codes for evaluating the System Response Matrix directly.

+## PPDF Evaluation
+to be filled with contents